Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/exemplary-editions.md

 ## Textual criticism

+* **The Chronicle of Matthew of Edessa** (<https://editions.byzantini.st/ChronicleME/#/>) offers a critical edition of this twelfth-century Armenian work, together with innovative visualizations.
+To see a textual stemma codicum select Editions → Book 1 → View options (drop-down on left side) and turn on Graph.
 * The Institute for New Testament Textual Research (INTF) documents and studies the textual tradition of the New Greek Testament (<http://egora.uni-muenster.de/intf/projekte/projekte_en.shtml>).
 The New Greek Testament poses special challenges to automated collation because of the unusually large number of witnesses involved in textual criticism of the New Testament.
 * **Shebanq project** (<https://shebanq.ancient-data.org/>).
 This edition of the Hebrew Bible, which won a prize from CLARIN-NL, uses a custom made text database (using a graph-like structure) and text query language (MQL).
 Documentation: <https://shebanq.ancientdata.org/shebanq/static/docs/featuredoc/texts/welcome.html>
 * **St. Patrick’s Confession** (<http://www.confessio.ie/about/hyperstack>).
 The the St Patrick’s _Confessio_ Hypertext Stack Project goes a long way toward providing an integrated perspective on scholarly editing and digital technology/methodology.
 Multiple versions of the _Confessio_ are transcribed in TEI XML and brought together with as a multilayered edition in a HyperStack architecture.
 The ["About"-section](https://www.confessio.ie/about/hyperstack#) of the edition is particularly informative about the technichal approach.